gayverjr/opencap/README.md

 ![MolSSI logo](https://github.com/gayverjr/OpenCAP/blob/main/images/molssi_logo.png)

 We would like to thank Professor Thomas Sommerfeld for his generous contribution of C++ code for analytic box-CAP integrals.
+Please visit his [repository](https://github.com/tsommerfeld/L2-methods_for_resonances) for many implementations of L^2 methods for resonances!

+We would like to thank Prof. John Burkardt for his C++ implementation of the Incomplete Gamma function.
+Many of his wonderful open source codes can be found at his [website](https://people.sc.fsu.edu/~jburkardt/).